sapcc/castellum/docs/asset-managers/nfs-shares.md

 # Asset manager: `nfs-shares`

-The asset manager `nfs-shares` provides an asset type of the same name for resizing NFS shares managed by [OpenStack Manila](https://wiki.openstack.org/wiki/Manila).
+The asset manager `nfs-shares` provides asset types for resizing NFS shares managed by [OpenStack Manila](https://wiki.openstack.org/wiki/Manila).

+* The asset type `nfs-shares` matches all Manila shares in the respective project.
+* Asset types of the form `nfs-shares-group:$NAME`, where `$NAME =~ /[A-Za-z0-9-]+/`,
+  match only those Manila shares that have the given name value in the metadata key `autoscaling_group`.

 ## User considerations

+### Inter-resource constraints

+In each project, there can only be **either** an `nfs-shares` resource **or** any number of `nfs-shares-group:$NAME` resources.
+This ensures that each share only belongs to once resource at most.
+Having a share match both the `nfs-shares` resource and an `nfs-shares-group:$NAME` resource is not allowed because it could result in contradictory autoscaling behavior.

 ### Resource configuration